zkoss/zk-mvvm-book/client_mvvm/README.md

 }
 ```

-In ZK MVVM, the value of Label will be \"123changed\" after the button -
+In server MVVM, the value of Label will be "123changed" after the "Do Change" button is clicked.
-\"Do Change\" is clicked.

-In client MVVM, the value will remain \"123\".
+In client MVVM, the value will remain "123".
 If you intend to see
-\"123changed\" you will need to do NotifyChange.
+"123changed" you will need to apply `@NotifyChange`.

 ## 6. AnnotateDataBinder and Calling Binder API are no longer supported
-AnnotateDataBinder is the old ZK binding in zkplus module.
+`AnnotateDataBinder` is the old ZK binding in zkplus module.
 And the
 Binder API is for server MVVM.
 For example:

 ``` xml